How to choose an airline card

 How to compare airline credit cards

 It’s always best to look at a credit card from several angles before rushing to apply.
-Keep the following tips in mind when deciding which airline credit card is best for you.
+Keep the following tips in mind when deciding which airline credit card is best for you:

 Think about where you fly most

 Start by thinking about the places you travel to most frequently for work or vacations, as well as the destinations you’d like to visit in the future.
 Then, ask yourself which airlines you’d prefer to fly with, including those that are alliance partners of other airlines.
-For example, if you’d like to visit Doha on Qatar Airways, you may want to look for cards that earn American Airlines AAdvantage miles that can be redeemed for flights on Qatar.
+Is there a large airport near you that an airline operates out of as a main hub?

 Once you know which airlines and partners service the airport you fly from, as well as the airports you plan to fly to, you can determine which card will be best for your current and future travel goals.
 The next step in deciding on an airline credit card is to learn how far those hard-earned miles can take you.